 There is a fine line between healthy use and downright addiction.
-A writer from the Huffington Post wrote about how she combated her 15-year-old’s addiction to Snapchat after her grades started to slip up.
+A writer from the Huffington Post wrote about how she combated her 15-year-old’s addiction to Snapchat after her grades started to slip.
 The parents decided to force their daughter to delete the app and live without it.
-According to the writer, after plenty of fighting, begging, and pleading to get it back, their daughter eventually learned to live without it and the problems went away.
+According to the writer, after plenty of fighting, begging and pleading to get it back, their daughter eventually learned to live without Snapchat and her grades went back up.

 So is banning the app practical for most families?
 Probably not.
-According to research, a far more effective is to limit your child’s time on social networks.
-Studies reveal that “hyper-networked” teens — those spend upwards of three hours daily on social media — are especially vulnerable to experiencing higher anxiety and lower self esteem.
-For many families, giving their children access to specific social networks while monitoring the amount of time spent on them is an effective, long-term strategy for keep kids connected and safe online.
+According to research, a far more effective approach is to limit your child’s overall time on social networks.
+Studies reveal that “hyper-networked” teens — those who spend upwards of three hours daily on social media — are especially vulnerable to experiencing higher anxiety and lower self esteem.
+For many families, giving their children access to specific social networks while monitoring the amount of time spent on them is an effective, long-term strategy for keeping kids connected and protected online.

-In the world of the ephemeral “status update,” many have tried to ride Snapchat’s wave by cloning their most popular feature, The Story.
-Facebook’s popular platform Instagram decided to outright copy the feature themselves, even calling their own version “stories” as well.
+In the world of the ephemeral “status update,” many have tried to ride Snapchat’s wave by cloning its most popular feature, The Story.
+Facebook’s popular platform Instagram outright copied the feature themselves, even calling their own version “Stories.”

-Your child no doubt has some experience with Instagram stories as well, as it’s actually become more popular recently than Snapchat’s version.
-Other platforms to look out for that are popular with middle and high school is WhatsApp and to a lesser extent, Muscially.
+Instagrams Stories has recently become more popular than Snapchat’s version.
+Other popular platforms to look out for with middle and high school students are WhatsApp and Muscial.ly.

 While Snapchat does have a few loops that make it not as private as some parents would like, it’s actually much better than some other apps that target this demo — namely, it beats out geolocation-based anonymous messaging apps like the now-defunct Yik-Yak and Musical.ly.

-Snapkidz is a “sandbox” app of sorts made by Snapchat creators.
-It’s mean for kids under 13 and allows users to take pictures of themselves and add filters, just as if the more grown-up version of the social network.
-The difference is, however, that there’s no way to send your pictures to other users on SnapKidz.
+Snapkidz is a “sandbox” app made by Snapchat creators.
+It’s meant for kids under 13 and allows users to take pictures of themselves and add filters, just like the more grown-up version of the social network.
+The difference is, however, there’s no way to send your pictures to other users on SnapKidz.
 The images stay on the device.
 SnapKidz works when someone signs up for the app and they admit, truthfully, that they are under the age of 13.

 Does anyone actually do this?
-Maybe — if you’re sitting right next to your child when they are creating their account.
-Even then, they can easily create a new account when you’re not looking and get around it.
-That’s not an effective method.
+Maybe, if kids are sitting right next to mom and dad when they sign up for a Snapchat account.
+Even then, they can easily create a new account when no one is looking.

 If SnapKidz is not going to be effective, so what can a parent do to make Snapchat as safe as possible for their kids?

-Like anything else, the most product route is to have a conversation about doing common sense things to keep safe.
-Help your kid make the app far safer by turning off its geolocation feature called “Snapmaps.”
+Help your child make the app far safer by turning off its geolocation feature called “Snapmaps.”
 This allows fellow Snapchatters to see the location of everyone on their friends’ list, any time they open the app.
-This was a fun feature when it first came out (for adults), but its potential for teens is not good, both from a safety perspective, as well as the fact that it directly feeds the FOMO flames.
+This was a fun feature when it first came out (for adults), but its potential for teens is not good, both from a safety perspective, as well as due to the fact that it directly feeds the FOMO flames.
 Kids can easily see who’s with whom, and who isn’t.
-Of course the bigger concern for parents is that a stranger adds your child to their friends list and can now see the exact location of your child.
+Of course the bigger concern for parents is that if a stranger adds your child to their friends’ list, they can now see the exact location of your child.